AElfProject/AElf/docs-sphinx/reference/acs/acs5.md

 ## Implementation

-As the GetMethodFee of ACS1, you can implement only one GetMethodCallingThreshold method.
+Just lik the ``GetMethodFee`` of ACS1, you can implement only one `GetMethodCallingThreshold` method.

-It can also be achieved by using MappedState<string, MethodCallingThreshold> in the State file:
+It can also be achieved by using MappedState<string, MethodCallingThreshold> in the State class:

 ```c#
 public MappedState<string, MethodCallingThreshold> MethodCallingThresholds { get; set; }
 ```

-But at the same time, do not forget to configure the call permission of SetMethodCallingThreshold, which requires the definition of an Admin in the State (of course, you can also use ACS3):
+But at the same time, do not forget to configure the call permission of ``SetMethodCallingThreshold``, which requires the definition of an Admin in the State (of course, you can also use ACS3):

 ```c#
 public SingletonState<Address> Admin { get; set; }